Saksun Travel Guide

-Saksun is a remote little village on Streymoy island.
+Saksun is a remote little village on Streymoy island in the wild Faroe Islands.
 The village is famous for its unique location placed above a jaw-dropping lagoon.
+The mountains in Saksun are incredible and so are the many waterfalls.

 The sand filled lagoon is now drawing people from near and far to admire its beauty.
 The lagoon filles up with seawater from the North Atlantic Ocean twice every day.

 A favourite day trip destination among locals and travellers alike.
 At low tide locals love to visit the tiny village to walk along the shore from the lagoon and to the beachfront.

-The village includes a turf-roofed church and a village museum.
-There are some lovely turf houses in the Dúvugarðar settlement in Saksun as well as some stunning waterfalls along the mountain sides.
+The village includes a pure white and turf-roofed church.
+There is also a small village museum.
+In the small Dúvugarðar settlement in Saksun, you will find some lovely turf houses surrounded by stunning waterfalls along the mountain sides.

 There is a hiking opportunity from Saksun to the nearby village Tjørnuvík.
 The hike is done along the old mountain trail between Dúvugarðar and Tjørnuvík.
 There are cairns along the route to guide you.